openego/eTraGo/doc/theoretical_background.rst

 Grid and Storage / Store expansion
 -----------------------------------

 The grid expansion is realized by extending the capacities of existing lines and substations.
-These capacities are considered as part of the optimization problem whereby the possible extension is unlimited.
-With respect to the different voltage levels and lengths, MVA-specific costs are considered in the optimization.
+These capacities are considered as part of the optimisation problem whereby the possible extension is unlimited.
+With respect to the different voltage levels and lengths, MVA-specific costs are considered in the optimisation.

-As shown in the figure above, several options to store energy are part of the modelling concept.
-Extendable batteries (modelled as storage units) are assigned to every node in the electrical grid.
+As shown in the figure above, several options to store energy are part of the modeling concept.
+Extendable batteries (modeled as storage units) are assigned to every node in the electrical grid.
 A minimum installed capacity is being considered to account for home batteries ([NEP]_).
-The expansion and operation is part of the optimization.
-Furthermore, two types of hydrogen stores (modelled as stores) are available.
+The expansion and operation is part of the optimisation.
+Furthermore, two types of hydrogen stores (modeled as stores) are available.
 Overground stores are optimised in operation and dispatch without limitations whereas underground stores depicting saltcaverns are limited by geographical conditions ([BGR]_).
 Additionally, heat stores part of the optimisation in terms of power and energy without upper limits.

 Miscellaneous Features